Aql X-1 from dawn 'til dusk: the early rise, fast state transition and decay of its 2024 outburst: Data analysis

-Figures \ref{fig:ep-wxt} and \ref{Fig:early-rise} (\emph{top} panel) show the EP/WXT light curve of the 2024 outburst of \src in terms of X-ray luminosity and count rate, respectively.
-For the analysis of the EP/WXT data we systematically used an absorbed power-law model, i.e., $\texttt{tbabs}\times\texttt{powerlaw}$ in \texttt{Xspec}.
-Unfortunately, the poor statistics in each spectrum and the limited energy band, 0.5-4 keV, prevent us from using more sophisticated and physically reliable models.
-Subsequently, rather than attempting to extract physical parameters from this modeling, we use the spectral analysis solely to estimate the X-ray flux in the 0.5–10 keV range via the \texttt{cflux} component in \texttt{Xspec}.
-Finally, we calculate the X-ray luminosity in the above range by assuming a distance of 4.5 kpc \citep{Galloway2008}.
 In the plot, and for the rest of this manuscript, we mark the first detection of the source by EP, reported by \cite{Liu2024_atel}, as $T_0$, where $T_0=$ 60567.5 MJD.
 According to our results, EP first detected \src at an X-ray luminosity of about $10^{35}$ \ergs.
 The 4 data points prior to $T_0$ have been extracted by stacking all the WXT data taken after $T_0$-6 d by means of the \texttt{XIMAGE} software (version 4.5.1), using the \texttt{sosta} command.
 We used time bins varying from 2 to 0.5 days, chosen in order to accumulate at least 10 ks total exposure for point.
 Such a stacking procedure allowed us to obtain marginally significant (signal-to-noise ratio between 2.5 and 3.0$\sigma$) detections of the source during the 2 days before $T_0$ at a WXT count-rate (in the 0.5-4 keV band) of (5.8$\pm$1.8)$\times$10$^{-3}$ cts/s.
 On the other hand, even after merging the data, we could not detect the source in the previous 2-day intervals and could only derive upper limits (at confidence levels of 3-$\sigma$) of $6.7\times10^{-3}$ cts/s and $3.5\times10^{-4}$ cts/s in the $T_0 - 4 \mathrm{d}$ and $T_0 - 5 \mathrm{d}$ intervals, respectively.
 In order to estimate the WXT count-rate corresponding to quiescence, we used the minimum flux measured with \emph{Chandra} in quiescence as reported by \cite{Cackett2011}, 3$\times$10$^{-13}$ \flux in the 0.5-10 keV energy range, and converted it into a WXT count-rate under the assumption of an absorbed power-law spectrum with fiducial $\Gamma$ index of 2.0 and $N_H$ of 5$\times$10$^{21}$ cm$^{-2}$ (see below).
-We thus estimate that the X-ray flux of \src in quiescence would correspond to a WXT 0.5-4 keV count-rate of $\sim4\times10^{-5}$ cts/s. \\
+We thus estimate that the X-ray flux of \src in quiescence would correspond to a WXT 0.5-4 keV count-rate of $\sim4\times10^{-5}$ cts/s.